 As an experienced Towson car accident lawyer, John J. Leppler understands the frequency and seriousness of auto accidents in Baltimore County.
 But more importantly, he understands the impact it has on your life and the life of your loved ones.

 A serious injury can leave you living in pain with mounting medical bills, lost wages, and losses you can’t quantify, like not being able to hold your child or drive.
-If this sounds like you – if your life has been impacted by a collision, crash, accident or injury in Towson, MD, – we can help.
+If this sounds like you – if your life has been impacted by a collision, crash, accident or injury in Towson, Maryland, – we can help.
 You have legal options; let’s explore them together.

 I Was in a Car Accident, What do I do Now?